SAP-samples/teched2022-IN280/exercises/ex2/README.md

 # Exercise 2 - Monitoring a deployment issue

-In this exercise, we will create...
+In this exercise, we will get experience with an integration flow that cannot be deployed.
+The deployment exception will be displayed in the *Integration & Exception Monitoring*.

+#### Prequisites:

+- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/) and to the SAP Integration Suite tenant you are assigned to.
+- Your Cloud Integration service is already registered.
+If not please run through exercise [Register a Cloud Integration tenant in LMS](../ex1/ex11/readme.md).

+## Exercise steps

+Run through the exercise steps in the given order.

 1. Navigate to section *SAP Cloud ALM for Operation* and click on the card *Integration & Exception Monitoring*.

      <br>![](/exercises/ex1/images/CALMLandingIntExMon.png)

-2. Bring the *Cloud Integration* service that you have registered **into the scope**
+2. Bring the *Cloud Integration* service that you have registered **into scope**

    a) Select the *Scope selection* icon in the black top row